aarongustafson/WindowsShareTargetPWA/README.md

 ## Testing an image

 In File Explorer, right click an image (or multiple) and Share it.
+Supported formats include JPG, PNG, and GIF.
 Choose the Test PWA as the target.
 You should see the sharing web page and the image(s) should be displayed at the bottom.